Alldayscoding/algorithmWithJava/README.md

 # algorithmWithJava

-Thanks for visiting my github page.
+Introduction:
-This folder is particularly aiming for learning basic algorithm using Java.

-Here are my 3 phases to learn algorithm with fun and enjoyable.
+This folder is specifically for learning basic algorithms using Java.
+I have developed three phases to learn algorithms in a fun and enjoyable way.

-Phase 1 - Learn basic concept of algorithms.
+Phase 1: Learn the Basic Concepts of Algorithms

-- Learning different type of algorithms from youtube, website(such as BaeJoon and Programmers)books.
+In Phase 1, I learn the basic concepts of algorithms from YouTube, websites like BaeJoon and Programmers, and books.
+I also try to understand the intuition behind the algorithms.

-Phase 2 - Get used to new knowledge.
+Phase 2: Get Used to the New Knowledge

-- Takeing some online exam resources but not easy one.
-Spend some time to think what approach will be applicable.
-- Start coding, debug, check my program logic.
-- When I get stuck, go back to Phase 1 to review again till I have an idea.
+In Phase 2, I get used to the new knowledge by taking some online exams that are not too easy.
+I spend some time thinking about what approach will be applicable, and then I start coding, debugging, and checking my program logic.
+If I get stuck, I go back to Phase 1 to review again until I have an idea.

-Phase 3. - Knowledge Sharing
+Phase 3: Share Knowledge and Improve

-- Sharing example with my class mates in the Notions before I get started.
-- Once it's done, gathering all of class mates and review codes.
-- if someone else logic or code lines are more efficent and clean, rewrite my code but not exact same way.
-- Always reminds that there must be room for improvement of all codes.
+In Phase 3, I share examples with my classmates in Notion before I get started.
+Once I'm done, I gather all of my classmates and review the codes.
+If someone else's logic or code lines are more efficient and clean, I rewrite my code, but not exactly the same way.
+I always remind myself that there is always room for improvement in all codes.